-To produce a greener environment, Environmental Protection Department, Hong Kong and China Gas Co. and the Shuen Wan Landfill restoration contractor (Hong Kong Landfill Restoration Group) worked together to utilize the landfill gas extracted from the Shuen Wan Landfill as fuel at Hong Kong & China Gas's product plant in Tai Po.
+To produce a greener environment, Environmental Protection Department, Hong Kong and China Gas Co.
+Limited (HKCG) and the Shuen Wan Landfill restoration contractor (Hong Kong Landfill Restoration Group) worked together to utilize the landfill gas extracted from the Shuen Wan Landfill as fuel at the HKCG's product plant in Tai Po.

-Invested over $10 million, the landfill gas utilization plant sited at Shuen Wan Landfill was linked up with the Hong Kong & China Gas's product plant in Tai Po by 1.3 kilometers of pipelines.
+Invested over $10 million, the landfill gas utilization plant sited at Shuen Wan Landfill was linked up with the HKCG's product plant in Tai Po by 1.3 kilometers of pipelines.
 The works were carried out from February to July 1999.

-The Shuen Wan Landfill currently delivers landfill gas at about 247 m3 per hour as a heating fuel substitute for the Hong Kong & China Gas's product plant in Tai Po.
-The project also reduces the emission of some 2,121 tonnes of carbon dioxide every year.
+The Shuen Wan Landfill currently delivers landfill gas at about 215m3 per hour as a heating fuel substitute for the HKCG's product plant in Tai Po.
+In 2022, the project reduced the emission of about 1,840 tonnes of carbon dioxide.

 Landfill Gas Utilization Plant at Shuen Wan Landfill